reciprocalreviews/reciprocalapp/CONTRIBUTING.md

 - [Bug reports and enhancment ideas](https://github.com/reciprocalreviews/reciprocalapp/issues).
 Before you submit, make sure there isn't an existing issue for what you want to report.
 - [Pull requests](https://github.com/reciprocalreviews/reciprocalapp/pulls).
 Find an unassigned issue, comment on it to see if it's appropriate to work on, and a maintainer will reply and potentially assign you.
 If they do, fork, work on the issue, and submit a pull request for review and possible merging.

+## Branching strategy

+We use a Git Flow continuous integration workflow.
+That means:

+- The currently released production code lives in `main`
+- `dev` is the staging branch, automatically released to our staging server.
+- Feature branches should be created from `dev` and follow this format `issue-description`, where `issue` is a corresponding issue number.

+Feature branches should be merged into `dev`, which trigger a release to a staging server on Vercel.
+And a production release involves merging `dev` into `main`.